 In order to compel a Florida resident to comply with a foreign subpoena, an officer authorized by the State of Florida to administer oaths (such as a court reporter) must be appointed as a commissioner by the court in the forum state.
 The commission need not necessarily provide a date or time for the deposition or discovery.
 Then, the order of commission should be presented to the Clerk of the Circuit Court for the county in which the desired witness resides, in the manner that said Clerk deems acceptable.
 The Miami-Dade County Clerk of Court, for example, allows the filing of the out-of-state commission as a “pleading” in and of itself, without the necessity of a corresponding petition or complaint, assesses a filing fee, and assigns a case number.
 Once a case number is assigned, a subpoena may be presented to the Miami-Dade County Clerk of Court for issuance by a deputy clerk, as authorized by the foreign commission, which should compel the desired deponent to appear for his/her/its deposition.
 That Florida subpoena should then be personally served upon the deponent pursuant to Florida law.
 This procedure gives the deponent, a Florida resident, an opportunity to file a motion for protective order within the Florida action that was commenced, and provides the foreign litigant desiring the deposition the ability to use Florida processes and procedures, such as orders of contempt and enforcement, to compel compliance with its subpoena through the filing of an appropriate motion.

 If you are a party to a foreign lawsuit who needs to obtain subpoena authority over a Florida resident, or are a Florida resident who has been subpoenaed in an action, feel free to contact us today–Jeffrey Law, PA, stands ready to assist.
-CONTACT US AT: [email protected] or 305.222.7921, to schedule a consultation.
+CONTACT US AT: [email protected] or 305-703-0702, to schedule a consultation.

 This Blog and Website are made available for educational purposes only, and is only intended to give you general information and a general understanding of the law, not to provide specific legal advice, or any legal advice whatsoever.
 By using this Website and reading this Blog you understand and agree that there is no attorney-client relationship between you and the Blog and/or Website publisher.
 By using this Website and reading this Blog you understand and agree that any statements on the Blog are solely opinions of the author(s).
 This Website and/or Blog should not and cannot be used as a substitute for competent legal advice from an attorney licensed in your state or jurisdiction.
 This Blog is not published for advertising or solicitation purposes.
 Regardless, the hiring of a lawyer is an important decision that should not be based solely upon advertisements.

-Robert Stone Jeffrey, Esq., is an attorney admitted to the Florida Bar in 2010, the United States District Court for the Middle District of Florida, the United States District Court for the Southern District of Florida, and the Supreme Court of the United States.
+Robert Stone Jeffrey, Esq., is a family law attorney admitted to the Florida Bar in 2010, the United States District Court for the Middle District of Florida, the United States District Court for the Southern District of Florida, and the Supreme Court of the United States.
 Robert has experience handling complex and high asset family law disputes, and has authored chapters in various publications relating to Florida family law, as well as civil and commercial litigation.
 Robert has been awarded an AV Rating by Martindale-Hubbell (2017 and 2018), as “Peer Rated For Highest Level of Professional Excellence.”
 Robert was awarded a 10/10 rating by Avvo.com, and various client reviews can be accessed through that platform.
 See https://www.avvo.com/attorneys/33134-fl-robert-jeffrey-3341362.html.
 More information about Robert can be found at www.jelawyers.com.